This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The primary purpose of having goals as part of the life care plan is to fuel the efforts you and your care team are making to give your child a great life and enable them to live their best life.

-Goals may be short-term and health-related, such as changing the diet to make sure your child has no nutritional deficits.
-They may also be long-term, like achieving living independence or finding a job.
+Goals may be short-term and health-related, such as changing the diet to ensure your child has no nutritional deficits.
+They may also be long-term, like living independently or finding a job.

-Your child’s care plan will include a diagnosis, evaluation, and the establishment of a care team.
+Your child’s care plan will include a diagnosis, evaluation, and establishing a care team.

 The team of specialists, caregivers, and supportive family and friends will help you decide on the goals for your child.